DonnieData/surfs_up/README.md

  December Temperature Summary Statistics  <br>
 ![december_temp](https://github.com/DonnieData/surfs_up/blob/main/Reosurce/december_frame.png)

-Based on the statisical overview of the data we see that:
+Based on the statistical overview of the data we see that:
 - There is a higher max temperature for the month of June than December.
-However with only a differnece of 2 degrees.
+However with only a difference of 2 degrees.
 - June also has a leading average temperature by less than 3 degrees.
 - June also has a higher minimum temperature by 8 degrees.